openwallet-foundation/credo-ts-ext/packages/rest/README.md

   --inbound-transport http 5000
 ```

-See the [docker-compose.yml](https://github.com/openwallet-foundation/credo-ts-ext/tree/main/docker-compose.yml) file for an example of using the afj-rest image with Docker Compose.
+See the [docker-compose.yml](https://github.com/openwallet-foundation/credo-ts-ext/tree/main/docker-compose.yml) file for an example of using the credo-rest image with Docker Compose.

 > ⚠️ The Docker image is not optimized for ARM architectures and won't work on Apple Silicon Macs.
 See the **Directly on Computer** below on how to run it directly on your computer without Docker.